Forest-Fyre/IT-Ticketing-System/README.md

 2. build the project file using ./gradlew build
 3. run the project using        ./gradlew Bootrun

-4. using http://localhost:8080/cXXXXXXX_cYYYYYYY_cZZZZZZZ_FinalProject/ to access the login page (alternatively)   http://localhost:8080/login
+4. use http://localhost:8080 to access the login page (alternatively)   http://localhost:8080/login

 5. The existing users in database in username-password-role/s triples